surf-sci-bc/uspy/CONTRIBUTING.md

 ## Creating a working copy of the module

 First, you need to clone the git repository to your local machine.
-You need to have git and ssh installed and you need to have a user on the jupyterlab machine that is in the "githost" group.
+You need to have git and ssh installed and you need to have a user on the jupyterlab machine that is in the `githost` group.

 The project and its `testdata` folder are two separate repositories because all the binary data in `testdata` makes the pushing and pulling too slow otherwise.
 If you don't do tests, you don't need